MusemB/Prime-number-checker/README.md

 ## definiton of a prime:
 a set of prime numbers <a href="https://www.codecogs.com/eqnedit.php?latex=(\mathbb{P})" target="_blank"><img src="https://latex.codecogs.com/gif.latex?(\mathbb{P})" title="(\mathbb{P})" /></a>
-is defined to contain natural numbwers that have the property a prime number is only divisible by itself and 1.
+is defined to contain natural numbwers that have the property:

+a prime number is only divisible by itself and 1.

 let a be s.t <a href="https://www.codecogs.com/eqnedit.php?latex=2&space;\leq&space;a&space;\leq&space;\sqrt&space;x" target="_blank"><img src="https://latex.codecogs.com/gif.latex?2&space;\leq&space;a&space;\leq&space;\sqrt&space;x" title="2 \leq a \leq \sqrt x" /></a>